 DNS load balancers respond to queries with one or more of the DNS records that they are configured to split the load between.
-This is done to distribute load between multiple servers, provide redundancy and/or reduce latency.
+This is done to distribute the load between multiple servers, provide redundancy, and reduce latency.

-DNS Check supports monitoring A record (IPv4), AAAA record (IPv6) and CNAME record (IPv4 and/or IPv6) based load balancers.
-It will notify you if a record becomes unresolvable, or starts resolving to the wrong addresses.
+DNS Check supports monitoring A record (IPv4), AAAA record (IPv6), and CNAME record (IPv4 and IPv6) based load balancers.
+It notifies you if a record becomes unresolvable or starts resolving to the wrong addresses.

 This functionality is available for paid accounts only.